Why We Started the Going Merry Scholarships App: The Origin Story

 Looking back, I’m proud of how far we’ve come.
 But I also know there’s a lot of work ahead.
 We want to be not just the best scholarship search engine, and not just the best (and only!) scholarship application platform, but also the premier resource for students making financially-savvy decisions about where to go to college and how to pay for it.
 There’s lots more to come.

-Interested in a better scholarship application process?
+Interested in a better scholarship or FAFSA application process?

 - Why We Started the Going Merry Scholarships App: The Origin Story - October 1, 2019